 Economic South Asian superpower India has firmly embraced solar power.
 Thereby advancing the target date by five years for selling solar-generated electricity.
 All most importantly at the same rate as electricity generated by fossil fuel plants, from 2022 to 2017.

 According to government officials, the reason for moving the date forward is plummeting tariffs in the latest solar development projects, a trend that they believe is likely to continue.

-So he is shifting responsibility for delays to the Indian government, Kasliwal commented in an interview, “We haven’t started because we’re not going to do something that doesn’t make sense financially.
-Had we been allowed to function as an SPV (special purpose vehicle), then we would’ve finished financing long ago.”
+So he is shifting responsibility for delays to the Indian government.
+Because Kasliwal commented in an interview, “We haven’t started because we’re not going to do something that doesn’t make sense financially.
+Had we been allowed to function as an SPV (special purpose vehicle).
+I mean then we would’ve finished financing long ago.”

 Azure Power CEO Inderpreet Wadhwa, whose company has secured government contracts to establish solar projects to generate up to 35 megawatts said, “Solar has the same potential as personal computers had in 1970’s.
 Technology innovations and improvements in manufacturing would drive down costs further.”

 By.
 John C.K.
 Daly of Oilprice.com

 More About Solar Power from The Green Living Guy